dharmil1465/dharmils-dataviz-portfolio/critique-by-design.md

 *This document serves as a step-by-step journal of my process, reflecting on critiques, sketches, redesign choices, and the final visualization.
 The tone is reflective, highlighting what I learned at each stage.*

+# Tilte
+The Rise and Rise of LLMs

 ## Step 1 — The Visualization